OriginalGuru/cloning-your-first-repo/README.md

 > jupyter noteboook

 This will open an environment in your default web browser.
-You can open the provided Jupyter Notebook titles 'Working with Markdown in Jupyter Notebooks.ipynb'.
+You can open the provided Jupyter Notebook titled 'Working with Markdown in Jupyter Notebooks.ipynb'.
 Work through this notebook to learn how to use Markdown.
 This will help you keep notes about your computational physics work.

 When you are done, navigate back to your terminal and type `CTRL+C` or `command+C` to exit Jupyter Notebook.